 - Police – Call 111.
 If you or someone you know are at risk of imminent danger or a crime is being committed contact 111 immediately for help.

 - Shine – 0508 744 633.
-A free helpline to provide support to people who have experienced family violence, people using abusive behaviour and want to change, and people who want to learn how to support their friends or family.
+A free helpline to provide support for people who have experienced abuse by a partner or family member, people who use violence and want to make a change, and people who are worried about a friend or family member.

 - Women’s Refuge – 0800 REFUGE or 0800 733 843.
 A free support service to people who have been victims of domestic or family violence.